 Table of Contents

-- 2 Munich in 2 days: Day 1
+- 2.1 Munich in 2 days: Day One

-- 3 Munich in 2 days: Day 2
+- 2.2 Munich in 2 days: Day Two

-- 4 More than two days in Munich?
+- 2.3 More than two days in Munich?
 The best day trips

-How to spend 2 days in Munich
+How to spend 2 days in Munich, A detailed Itinerary

-Munich in 2 days: Day 1
+Munich in 2 days: Day One

 Built in 1903, the Deutsches Museum is one of the oldest science and technology museums in the world.
 And, covering some 66,000 sq ㎡, it’s one of the largest and you could easily spend more than a day wandering around the unique and interesting exhibits.

 Museum Quarter (Kunstareal)

-There are five museums in the area; the Alte Pinakothek (€4) houses over 700 works of art from the 14th-17th centuries from master painters such as Raphael, Da Vinci, and Ruben.
-The Neue Pinakothek (€7) is where you’ll find stunning impressionist works by Renoir, Monet, and Van Gogh.
+There are five museums in the area; the Alte Pinakothek (€7) houses over 700 works of art from the 14th-17th centuries from master painters such as Raphael, Da Vinci, and Ruben.
+The Neue Pinakothek (closed for renovation) is where you’ll find stunning impressionist works by Renoir, Monet, and Van Gogh.
 The Pinakothek der Moderne (€10) has one of the largest collections of modern and contemporary art, architecture, and artists such as Andy Warhol.